MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaDismissUserEventReminder.md

 Dismiss a reminder that has been triggered for an event in a user calendar.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgDismissUserEventReminder](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgDismissUserEventReminder?view=graph-powershell-1.0)

 ## SYNTAX

 ### Dismiss (Default)